jirka-m97/plant-phenotyping-pipeline/multispectral_workflow/README.md

 - Requires Python 3.x, Pleora eBUS SDK, OpenCV, and NumPy.
 - Ensure the Pleora eBUS SDK and drivers are installed on the host system.
 - Run the script to acquire paired RGB and NIR images.
-- Output is saved as .bin files in the specified directory.

 ---
 # MS Data Post-processing Pipeline